Nikolaj Memola: 2023–24 season: Senior national title

 Over the summer, Memola trained at the Toronto Cricket, Skating and Curling Club in Toronto, Ontario.
-In his first competition, he finished eighth at the 2023 Autumn Classic International, before finishing sixth at the 2023 Finlandia Trophy.
-He was invited to make his Grand Prix debut at the 2023 Grand Prix de France, where he came eleventh.
-He improved to sixth place at the 2023 Grand Prix of Espoo.
-He expressed his appreciation for competing in such a men's field, saying "they show me what is humanly possible."
+In his first competition of the season, he finished eighth at the 2023 Autumn Classic International and sixth at the 2023 Finlandia Trophy.
+He made his Grand Prix debut at the 2023 Grand Prix de France, where he placed eleventh and later finished sixth at the 2023 Grand Prix of Espoo.
+He commented on the level of competition in the men's field.

 Memola won the Italian national title for the first time.
-He went on to place tenth at the 2024 European Championships.
-He was then assigned to make his senior World Championship debut at the 2024 edition in Montreal, where he came ninth.
-Memola called it "amazing" to reach the top ten in his first appearance at the championships, and cited the importance of having done so to retain Italy's second entry in the men's event for the following year.
+He placed tenth at the 2024 European Championship and then made his senior World Championship debut at the 2024 event in Montreal, finishing ninth.
+He described reaching top ten in his first appearance at the championships as significant and noted that the result secured Italy a second entry in the men's event for the following year.